nicktehrany/website/website/content/IN4150 Notes/Consensus.md

 **Message complexity** is $(n-1)+(n-1)(n-2)+...+(n-1)(n-2)(n-f-1)=On^{f+1}$, since in each round the sending to processes becomes one less as the message is not sent to the acting commander.

 #### Lamport-Pease-Shostak Algorithm for Consensus in Synchronous Systems with Authentication

+With authentication signatures cannot be forged and modifications of a signed message can be detected.
+This way a false acting commander cannot change contents of previous messages from the commander when sending the values down the tree.
+If signatures are modified, the receiver will use the default value.

+#### Srikanth-Toueg Algorithm for Consensus with Authenticated broadcast in Synchronous Systems with a Completely Connected Network

+_Note, this algorithm is not exam material._

+The commander stars with some binary value $v$ that it wants to send to all other processes, which initialize their own variable $v$ to $0$.
+The algorithm consists of two layers, where the bottom one implements the authenticated broadcast and the upper one implements the actual algorithm.
+The upper layer has $f+1$ rounds.
+In the first round if the general is correct (non-fault) and it has $v=0$ it will never broadcast a message, and if $v=1$ it will broadcast a $1$ to all others.
+The other processes broadcast a $1$ only once and once they have set their own value to $1$, which happens when they received in all rounds up to and including round $r$ a $1$ from at least $r$ processes including the general.

+The lower layer has the requirement that a faulty process may send a signed message to some but not all correct processes.